jansen-craft/advent-of-code/README.md

-# advent of code 2022 playground
+# advent of code 2022 compilation